Skip to content

 Pack This to Get into INBOUND

 This year, INBOUND is providing a smart wearable device that you’ll need to pick up at check-in.
-To make your first experience at INBOUND go smoothly, have your INBOUND registration confirmation email readily available on your mobile device or printed out.
+To make your experience at INBOUND a smooth one, have your INBOUND registration confirmation email readily available on your mobile device or printed out.
 You’ll also need your government-issued photo ID.

 • Confirmation email